 Having a remote monitoring system can virtually eliminate these incidences.
 By using sensors to monitor wet well levels, temperature, flow, equipment malfunction and power failure, remote personnel can be alerted immediately so they can take action before damage occurs.

-If the station is equipped with a PLC, a remote monitoring system can be wired into the PLC’s alarm contacts and alert personnel when it identifies an alarm.
+If the station is equipped with a programmable logic controller (PLC), a remote monitoring system can be wired into the PLC’s alarm contacts and alert personnel when it identifies an alarm.
 A system like the Sentinel PRO can pull sensor data directly from the PLC, providing remote workers real-time data for status updates, alarming, notification, reporting and data logging.
 Getting this data remotely enables the stations to run more efficiently, which further benefits the environment.

 Generating Less Waste and Emissions